Time-Dependent Scalar Fields in Modified Gravities in a Stationary Spacetime: Acknowledgement

 \section{Acknowledgement}

-This work was supported by the National Natural Science Foundation of China (Grants No. 11205074 and No. 11375075) and the Fundamental Research Funds for the Central Universities (Grants No. lzujbky-2015-jl1 and No. lzujbky-2015-207).
+{ We would like to thank the referee for helping us to clarify the concept of the black hole scalar hair in the time-dependent case.} This work was supported by the National Natural Science Foundation of China (Grants No. 11205074, No. 11375075, { and No. 11522541}) and the Fundamental Research Funds for the Central Universities (Grants No. lzujbky-2015-jl1 and No. lzujbky-2015-207).